noah-nuebling/notes-public/mmf/updates/MMF - Translation Checklist - Chinese (xianyu-wang).md

             - [x] Update the surrounding urls
                 - >>> ./run updateackurls;
     - [ ] Add credits to Update Notes

+- Update Translation Guide
+- [ ] Run uploadstrings on the master branch
+    - >>> ./run uploadstrings --only-update-locale xx
+    -> (Will run func testTakeScreenshots_Localization() automatically)
+    -> If new UI added (or anything in the app changed that affects all locales), omit `--only-update-locale`.
+        - (Tip: Maybe on a second computer cause this takes a while if you update all the locales.)
+        - (Note: If this gets annoying, look into automating with GitHub Actions runner.)

 Other:
     - [ ] Send 10 MMF licenses to translator (?)